Jordyn-Hartzell/COMSC_1033_HW_8_Markdown/README.md

 E:\Jordyn_CS1_Workspace\Jordyn_Hartzell_Homework_8>git checkout -b dev Switched to a new branch 'dev'
 ```
-I used the push command to prompt the specific command I needed to allow the remote repository to track the new branch.
+I used the push command to prompt the specific message I needed to allow the remote repository to track the new branch.
 ```
 E:\Jordyn_CS1_Workspace\Jordyn_Hartzell_Homework_8>git push
 warning: push.default is unset; its implicit value has changed in